wso2/micro-integrator/migration/data-mapper-config-migration-service/README.md

-# Carbon Application Migration Tool for WSO2 Micro Integrator
+# Data Mapper Config Migration Tool for WSO2 Micro Integrator

 Saxon version is upgraded and from MI 4.2.0 onwards.
 As per the issue discussed in https://saxonica.plan.io/issues/4104 the reserved namespaces should be updated in the default xslt stylesheet used in data mapper transformations.